Home » Dinner Recipes » Casseroles » Meatball Casserole

 Meatball Casserole

-If you are looking for a new family dinner this homemade Meatball Casserole should be it.
-Juicy, flavorful meatballs baked until golden and then covered with tomato sauce and cheese.
-My low carb keto Meatball Casserole was a hit with my family and should be a hit with yours.
+If you are looking for a comforting new family dinner, this homemade Meatball Casserole is the perfect choice.
+It features juicy, flavorful meatballs baked until golden, then smothered in rich tomato sauce and melted cheese.
+This low carb keto meatball casserole is always a massive hit with both kids and adults.

 Love this?
 Try my Keto Chicken Parmesan next!
-Breaded with parmesan cheese, it is lighter than classic chicken parm but just as good!
+It is breaded with parmesan cheese, making it lighter than classic chicken parm but just as delicious.

 Ingredients

-- Ground Sausage – I use sweet Italian sausage but hot Italian sausage is fine or a combination of the two.
+• Ground Sausage – I use sweet Italian sausage, but hot Italian sausage is fine or a combination of the two.
+If using lean ground meat, the sausage helps keep the meatballs moist and flavorful.

-- Shredded Zucchini – You can’t taste it and it gives a lot of moisture to the meatballs.
+• Shredded Zucchini – You can’t taste it, and it gives a lot of moisture to the meatballs.
+Note: I do not squeeze the water from the zucchini for this recipe.

-- Shredded Mozzarella Cheese – You can also use a blend of Italian cheese.
+• Shredded Mozzarella Cheese – You can also use a blend of Italian cheese.
+Use freshly shredded mozzarella for the best melting texture.

 How to Make a Meatball Casserole

-Step One: Put all the ingredients for the meatballs in a large mixing bowl and mix.
+Put all the ingredients for the meatballs in a large mixing bowl and mix.
 You can do this by hand or with a rubber spatula.
+Don’t overmix the meatball mixture or the meatballs can become dense.

-Step Two: Next, scoop the meatballs.
+Next, scoop the meatballs.
 A large cookie scoop makes this very easy.
 You should end up with 24 meatballs.
 Bake in a baking dish coated with cooking spray until they are almost completely cooked.
-I shoot for 150-155 on my meat thermometer.
+I shoot for 150-155°F on my meat thermometer.

-Step Three: Top with sauce and sprinkle mozzarella cheese on top and finish baking.
-For the best golden brown cheese on top broil the low carb meatball casserole for 2-3 minutes, watching it carefully.
+Top with sauce and sprinkle mozzarella cheese on top, and finish baking.
+For the best golden brown cheese on top, broil the low carb meatball casserole for 2-3 minutes, watching it carefully.

 Variations

-- Fresh Basil – If you have fresh basil, feel free to mix some into the ground meat mixture, add some to the marinara, or sprinkle on top after baking.
+• Fresh Herbs – If you have fresh basil, feel free to mix some into the ground meat mixture, add some to the marinara, or sprinkle on top after baking.

-This Sausage Parmigiana is also a great choice if you need more dinner recipes!
-Or for a vegetarian version sub in cauliflower and try my Cauliflower Parmesan.
+• More Dinner Ideas – This Sausage Parmigiana is also a great choice if you need more dinner recipes!
+Or for a vegetarian version, sub in cauliflower and try my Cauliflower Parmesan.

 Common Questions